oVirt/ovirt-site/source/feature/sr-iov.html.md

 *   Duplication of marking the vnic as passthrough.
 The profile should be marked as passthrough and the vnic type should be "pci-passthrough"
     -   Advantages
-        -   it makes it easy is to extend the property to- "nice to have passthrough" and "passthrough mandatory"
+        -   it makes it easy is to extend the property to- "nice to have passthrough" and "passthrough mandatory" (old scripts won't break since there is passthrough property on profiles)
         -   validating that the profile doesn't contain "qos" and "port-mirroring" is done when creating/editing the profile and not just when getting to the vnic.
     -   Disadvantages
         -   Duplication
-        -   Extra validation would be needed to make sure the propties are in sync (vnic with 'pci-passthough type' can have just 'passthrough' profile attached).
+        -   Extra validation would be needed to make sure the propties are in sync (vnic with 'pci-passthough' type can have just 'passthrough' profile attached).
 *   Is applying MTU on VF supported by libvirt?
 *   results from the performance team
     -   compare cpu (macvtap vs tap + bridge vs vf)